integrations/microsoft-teams/Readme.md

 "deployments" is a default enabled feature similar to "issues", "pulls", "commits".
 However, you will not get deployment notifications unless you grant permissions in your organization.

 **Existing susbcriptions:**
 - Your existing subscriptions will continue to work.
-However you will not recieve deployment notification until you grant permissions.
+However you will not receive deployment notification until you grant permissions.
 <p align="left"><img width="500" alt="Permissions" src="images/Permissions.png"></p>

 - You cannot modify your existing subscriptions until you update the app and grant permissions.
 We will notify you to update when you try to modify an existing susbcription.